-It’s hard to get a mortgage if you work for yourself and can’t show proof of your income, so are you looking for a low-doc home loan option (often called low-doc homes in NZ)?
-We can assist.
+It’s hard to get a mortgage if you work for yourself and don’t yet have full financials.
+If you’re exploring a low-doc home loan option, (often called low-doc loans in New Zealand), there are still ways forward.

 When you decide to work for yourself, it’s an exciting time.
 From being your own boss and setting your own hours to getting paid for the hard work you put in.
 But it can also mean making adjustments and sacrifices.
 One thing you don’t have to put off, though, is buying a home.

-So, a low-doc home loan accepts alternative documentation (business statements, GST/IRD, invoices) instead of two full years of final accounts.
+A low-doc home loan accepts alternative documentation (business statements, GST/IRD, invoices) instead of two full years of final accounts.
 It’s usually priced higher at the start.
-For the broader landscape and lender types, explore tailored Non Bank Home Loan solutions in NZ.
+To understand how specialist lenders assess thede situations and when they may approve applications that banks decline, Non Bank Lending Guide for New Zealand borrowers.

-This is a mortgage product that allows people to get a loan, even without the “industry standard” level of financial documentation.
 Main banks generally do not offer mortgages without the financials.
 The good news is, there are alternative options from some second-tier lenders.
-Non Bank Lenders are another name for these lenders.
+These lenders are commonly referred to as non bank lenders.

 Non Bank lenders take on more risk when they give money to self-employed people who don’t have their final, signed by an accountant, end-of-year accounts.
 To make up for this risk, they charge a higher interest rate.
 These kinds of home loans can be great if you can afford the higher interest rates and want to get into the market right away.
 A low-doc loan can be useful if you can afford the higher initial pricing and want to get into the market now – with a plan to switch to bank pricing later.